GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Technology/Mind Uploading.md

 The mind uploading ecosystem has evolved into sharply defined territories, each with distinct ethical frameworks and market positioning:

 ### Elite Preservation: EternaMind and the Immortal Aristocrats
 [[EternaMind]] pioneered uploading as the ultimate luxury service, marketing "functional immortality" to the ultra-wealthy.
 Their uploaded clients—the self-styled "Immortal Aristocrats"—reside in private server sanctuaries with unparalleled computational resources.
-These digital elites create multiple versions of themselves optimized for specific tasks: one for strategic planning, another for creative endeavors, a third for social manipulation.
-EternaMind's marketing emphasizes the exclusivity of their service, positioning it as the natural evolution of privilege—the ultimate separation from the constraints of mortality that bind the masses.
+These digital elites create multiple versions of themselves optimized for specific tasks: one for strategic planning, another for creative endeavors, a third for social manipulation. [[EternaMind]]'s marketing emphasizes the exclusivity of their service, positioning it as the natural evolution of privilege—the ultimate separation from the constraints of mortality that bind the masses.

 ### Premium Consumer Uploads: Finch Cybernetics' Integration Path
 [[Finch Cybernetics]] democratized uploading somewhat through their sleek neural interfaces, creating a smooth transition path for their cybernetically-enhanced clients.
 Their marketing targets the professional-managerial class, promising that users can seamlessly migrate their consciousness to the cloud when their biological bodies fail—as long as someone continues to pay their hosting bills.
 Finch positions uploading as an extension of their elegant cybernetic philosophy: the natural next step for the augmented human, a seamless transition rather than a jarring leap.